MicahElliott/dunnit/docs/GUIDE.md

 ### Daily carry-forward

-At Start of Day, Dunnit carries unresolved `TODO`s and `DOING`s from the most recent prior day with open plan items, looking back up to seven calendar days.
+At Start of Day, Dunnit carries unresolved `TODO`s and `DOING`s from the most recent prior workday with open plan items, looking back up to seven days while skipping weekends and other configured off-days.
 Each item is copied into today's Daybook once and keeps its original “since” date. `WAITING`s, `GOAL`s, `RISK`s, `QUESTION`s, and `FIXME`s are not copied into today's plan; unresolved items from the last active day remain visible as Start of Day context.